 The bottom line is, for a more sustainable and ethical wardrobe, avoid PVC.

 What are the alternatives to PVC?

-Believe it or not, natural rubber/latex (as opposed to synthetic rubber) used to be the go-to material before PVC came along.
-Natural rubber comes from trees found mainly in parts of South America, Africa, and South-east Asia.
-To extract the milky-white latex fluid, the trees are “tapped” and left to repair over a period of months or years.
+Believe it or not, natural rubber or latex (as opposed to synthetic rubber) used to be the go-to material before PVC came along.
+Natural rubber comes from trees found mainly in parts of South America, Africa, and South East Asia.
+Rubber trees are “tapped” to extract the milky-white latex fluid and left to repair over a period of months or years.
 Natural rubber is free from the chemical load of PVC and performs just as well, especially for water-resistant applications.
-Just be aware that natural rubber can be linked to deforestation, so look for products that promote sustainable production processes.
+Just be aware that natural rubber can be linked to deforestation, so look for products that uphold responsible production processes.